yvf/rust-ldap3/README.md

 The synchronous API is otherwise almost exactly the same.
 Most visible differences are in the asynchronous API, which is, with the introduction of async/await, much more pleasant to use.
-The internal restructuring has also made some aspects of library more robust and the implementation closer to the specification.
+The internal restructuring has also made some aspects of the library more robust and the implementation closer to the specification.

 ### Documentation